 A prism of light (rainbow spectrum) can be seen during all transformations.
 The default mode is reflection.
 When is special modes are activated, his shields will be down.
 The power for the cloak is reliant on limited power pack storage.
 The cloak has an in built data system.
 The transformation usually starts from his hands, moving up his arm gradually, spreading to the rest of his body.

 We will learn about Focus’s identity through his actions, thoughts and beliefs as well as the way he interact with others.
 Other notable characters in issue one include members of his super team.
 We have co-created a team of 6 super heroes, of which 4 have amazing super natural powers.
-The short animation film involves a bank robbery scene in Phoenix, Arizona.
+The short animation film involves a bank robbery scene in the USA.

 This is a unique comic, with a unique approach to character development and story telling.
 We will apply Yvonne’s anthropological understanding of social cultural phenomena surrounding autism and society into the communication planning so that we will have a comic that resonates with the audience and raises autism awareness and acceptance at the same time.
 In addition to this, the comic creation process will involve showing sample pages to autistic individuals and kids for feedback so we can create a truly effective comic that people will love.
 We have an internship program in place where an elementary school art teacher with experience teaching autistic kids will assist with the interns progress.
 We have a long term communications plan in place so that the social cause campaign can make considerable impact on society.
 This is why we have chosen to translate the comic into 9 languages.

 Yvonne’s ethnographic research into the lives of autistic families is an on going process.
 We will also continue to film stories about autism at public outreach events such as Comicons to raise autism awareness.
 We are advocates for autism awareness.
-Any surplus funds that we raise will go back into our social cause campaigning, such as improving the production values of the comic, maximizing our reach such as attending more community out reach events and producing future issues of Focus.
+Any surplus funds that we raise will go back into our social cause campaigning, such as investing more resources into our Autistic internship program (more interns, more training and better equipment); improving the production values of the comic, maximizing our reach such as attending more community out reach events and producing future issues of Focus.